AbhiAgarwal/Tornado-Template/README.md

 It's started the Nginx server now, and started the webserver at port 8000, 8001, 8002, 8003.

+Try and open your URL/IP and it should work!

-Now look at Auto-Deploy and set that up.
-If you don't want to use that then:
+**Now look at Auto-Deploy and set that up.
+If you don't want to use that then:**

 `cd /srv/www/domainname.com/`,
 `git pull`